gabrieldemarmiesse/mojo-parameter-or-arg/README.md

 A Mojo library for seamlessly mixing compile-time parameters and runtime arguments, enabling flexible optimization strategies and reducing code duplication.

+Some examples and context can be found in the [proposal](https://github.com/gabrieldemarmiesse/mojo/blob/parameter_or_arg/mojo/proposals/parameter-or-arg.md)

 ## Overview

 The `ParameterOrArg` type allows Mojo developers to write functions that can accept both compile-time parameters and runtime arguments seamlessly.
 This enables: